valentino-sm/fastapi-telegram-onion-echobot/README.md

 #### For Education purposes only.
 Telegram may send repeated updates.
-You can use Redis/memcached for production.
+You may use redis/memcached for production.